microsoft/playwright/docs/src/postmortem-debugging.md

 ## Viewing the trace

-You can open the saved trace using Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).
+You can open the saved trace using the Playwright CLI or in your browser on [`trace.playwright.dev`](https://trace.playwright.dev).

 ```bash js
 npx playwright show-trace trace.zip